 A parrot’s feathers will grow back if the old ones fall out due to seasonal molting.

 The new feathers should grow following a molt in 6-8 weeks.
-However, this isn’t always the case for parrots that lose their feathers for health and behavioral reasons.
+This isn’t always true for parrots that lose their feathers for health and behavioral reasons.
 Examples Include:

 If this happens, the parrot will be permanently scarred and remain partially bald.